sfzombie13/de-dupe/README.md

 searches by filename, file contents, or wild card searches.  it will be usable either locally or remotely.  future additions will include ability to detect partial or corrupted files, web interface, and the ability to actually perform the backup with an incremental system.

+edit:  yeah, i'm not a programmer and this will most likely never work as intended.  it was a great idea though.